etki/dirt/README.md

 to update all maintained versions at once.
 If you store each version in a separated branch and need to add new `RUN` instruction, say, to fix a security hole - you'll have a lot of manual work.
-Semble aims to solve that problem and maintain docker image sources as an easily rebuilt entity. semble allows you to have a set of source files that are filtered and optionally rendered for particular versions you may specify, and by that you may rebuild several version sources from a single source set using single command.
+Semble aims to solve that problem and maintain Docker image sources as an easily rebuilt entity.
+Semble allows you to have a set of source files that are filtered and optionally rendered for particular versions you may specify, and by that you may rebuild several version sources from a single source set using single command.

 ## Example